 The Delaware Department of Education and local education agencies should follow the following steps when revising state or local CTE programs of study.
 Once the five-year review is complete, the amended program of study must be submitted through the CTE Portal for approval.
 The Delaware Department of Education, CTE & STEM education associates are available to assist LEAs in the development of a plan to review the local CTE programs of study and the POS Plan.
-If the LEA would like technical assistance please contact the CTE & STEM policy advisor (see Appendix B).
+If the LEA would like technical assistance please contact DDOE's CTE & STEM Education Associates (see Appendix B).